I encourage my clients to focus on the smallest rays of light....and we build on those.

 I grew up to be an anxious teenager, overwhelmed by my awkwardness and inability to fit in.
-But I did begin to grow out of it especially after I left home, made more friends, went to University and discovered the joys of independent living.
+My early home life presented challenges.
+But I did begin to grow out of my anxiety especially after I left home, made more friends, went to University and discovered the joys of independent living.
 Anxiety was never far behind me though, always waiting to pounce and hijack any attempts to go out on a first date, speak in large groups, abseil down the sides of tall buildings….and the odd thing was that nobody really noticed (except the maybe the abseiling thing).
 My anxiety was very well hidden, I believe it’s termed “high functioning”.
 I did function very well; a high achiever, some may say.
 However, no matter what I achieved, I never really addressed my cripplingly low self esteem.
 I had a deeply held conviction that I was not good enough, and never would be.
 In spite of overcoming many challenges in my life, I believed I could not handle any future challenges.

 I learned to love and appreciate the person that I am, faults and all, because none of us are perfect.
 I let go of the past and became more focused on helpful solutions.
 You can do this too!
 Anxiety can be your best friend when you are in real danger, but it can destroy dreams and create an inner void so vast that no amount of good company, love of others or realised ambition can fill.
 I believe that you can really change the way you think and feel through hypnotherapy.
 It gave me a chance to move on, and I want to help others to do the same.
 I don’t have a magic wand but I have a great sense of humour, a real appreciation of the wonderful warped, imperfect weirdness of the human condition and a genuine desire to help others.
 If you are interested in working with me, I will be completely committed to helping you to the best of my ability.